-God of grace and God of glory, source of our redeeming love Humbled hearts we bow before thee, brought to Sonship by the Dove For thy Christ we do exalt thee, for his cross His church and vet Praise we too for higher learning, alma mater Olivet

-We would pray for her safe keeping, for her calling and her cause That she'd teach with understanding, ever Christ-like without pause Oh, may we, her sons and daughters, in a world of sin and strife Ever cherish what she stands for.
+God of grace and God of glory,

+source of our redeeming love

+Humbled hearts we bow before thee,

+brought to Sonship by the Dove

+For thy Christ we do exalt thee,

+for his cross His church and yet

+Praise we too for higher learning,

+alma mater Olivet

+We would pray for her safe keeping,

+for her calling and her cause

+That she'd teach with understanding,

+ever Christ-like without pause

+Oh, may we, her sons and daughters,

+in a world of sin and strife

+Ever cherish what she stands for,

 Living Truth, Eternal Life

-Give us courage, give us wisdom for the challenge of this hour Being salt and light and healing, serving by thy Spirit's power Then when life's short day is ended, and we ponder sacred debt We will praise the Christ our Savior and alma mater Olivet of Olivet n 1907, a group of devout people in Georgetown, Illinois, who desired a distinctly Christian atmosphere for the education of their children, started an elementary school.
+Give us courage, give us wisdom

+for the challenge of this hour

+Being salt and light and healing,

+serving by thy Spirit's power

+Then when life's short day is ended,

+and we ponder sacred debt

+We will praise the Christ our Savior

+and alma mater Olivet

+Written by Edmond P. Nash Music by Jackson Anderson Historical sketch of Olivet n 1907, a group of devout people in Georgetown, Illinois, who desired a distinctly Christian atmosphere for the education of their children, started an elementary school.
 A year later, the group purchased several acres of land three miles south of the original location and enlarged the school to include a secondary level of education.